awslabs/aws-greengrass-labs-lookoutvision-gstreamer/README.md

   s3://<BUCKETNAME>/artifacts/aws.greengrass.labs.lookoutvision.GStreamer/1.0.0/libgstlookoutvision.so
 ```

-Create a private Greengrass component `aws.greengrass.labs.lookoutvision.GStreamer` with the recipe at
+Create a private Greengrass component `aws.greengrass.labs.lookoutvision.GStreamer` with the `recipe.json` file in
-`recipe/aws.greengrass.labs.lookoutvision.GStreamer-1.0.0.json` in this project.
-Replace `<BUCKETNAME>` in recipe with
-the s3 bucket name used in previous step and run from project root:
+project root.
+Replace `<BUCKETNAME>` in recipe with the s3 bucket name used in previous step and run from project root:
 ```
-aws greengrassv2 create-component-version \
+aws greengrassv2 create-component-version --inline-recipe fileb://recipe.json
-  --inline-recipe fileb://recipe/aws.greengrass.labs.lookoutvision.GStreamerPlugin-1.0.0.json
 ```

 _Refer [Develop AWS IoT Greengrass components](https://docs.aws.amazon.com/greengrass/v2/developerguide/develop-greengrass-components.html)
 for detailed instructions on creating a Greengrass component._

+## Deployment
 Add the component `aws.greengrass.labs.lookoutvision.GStreamer` to your existing Greengrass deployment with Lookout for
 Vision components.
 Once deployed, verify that it is in the FINISHED state:
 ```